 2. Hand Sanding

-After acid washing, we prepare the surface for painting by being hand-sanded.
-This gives the surface a nice smooth surface and helps minimize any surface imperfections.
+After acid washing, we prepare the surface for painting by hand-sanding it.
+This ensures a nice smooth surface that helps minimize imperfections.

 3. Primer Surface Coat